How to choose between iOS App Development Vs Android App Development

 How much money can you make with Android versus iOS app development?

-Well, the total Apple App Store iOS developer payout as of Jan 2020 was $155 billion.
+The total Apple App Store iOS developer payout as of Jan 2020 was $155 billion.

-Considering the fact that mobile app revenue is expected to be around $189 billion, Google is nowhere near Apple in this race.
+Because mobile app revenue is expected to be around $189 billion, Google is nowhere near Apple in this race.

 Endnote